ankitkothe2119/studio/README.backend.md

     -   Create a single exported function `handleContactForm(formData: any)` that uses a `zod` discriminated union to validate and save data to the correct MongoDB collection (`Donor`, `Volunteer`, `Partner`, or `Contact`).

 2.  **Team Member Management (for Admin Panel):**
-    -   `getTeamMembers`: Fetches all team members and seeds initial data if the collection is empty.
+    -   `getTeamMembers`: Fetches all team members from the database.
-    -   `addTeamMember`, `updateTeamMember`, `deleteTeamMember`: Implement full CRUD functionality, validating data with a `zod` schema and calling `revalidatePath` for `/admin/team` and `/about` on data changes.
+    -   `addTeamMember`, `updateTeamMember`, `deleteTeamMember`: Implement full CRUD functionality, validating data with a `zod` schema and calling `revalidatePath` for `/admin/team` on data changes.

 3.  **User Authentication:**
     -   `signup`: Takes user data, validates it, hashes the password using `bcryptjs`, and creates a new document in the `User` collection with the `role` set to 'user'.